danibene/tympan-pc/README.md

 ## Tympan-PC Pipeline

 Benesch, D., Raj, K. N., & Voix, J. (2021).
-[A general-purpose pipeline to interface the Tympan hardware with an external computer.](https://asa.scitation.org/doi/abs/10.1121/10.0008241)The Journal of the Acoustical Society of America, 150(4), A266-A266.
+[A general-purpose pipeline to interface the Tympan hardware with an external computer.](https://asa.scitation.org/doi/abs/10.1121/10.0008241) The Journal of the Acoustical Society of America, 150(4), A266-A266.

 Our project for the [Tympan Open Source Audio Processing ASA 2021 Challenge](https://shop.tympan.org/pages/asa-conference-2021).
 The slides presented at ASA can be downloaded [here](https://critias.ca/groupoffice/index.php?r=files/file/download&id=9094680&inline=false&random_code=U7PkAt3srDX).